exhibitions

 I Am Seen…Therefore, I Am

-MAY 18–SEPT 24, 2023
+MAY 18 – SEPTEMBER 24, 2023

 I Am Seen… Therefore, I Am: Isaac Julien and Frederick Douglass at the Wadsworth Atheneum Museum of Art